GraphBLAS/SuiteSparseSessions/Session4/README.md

 - Pre-JIT: Unique names like `GB_jit__reduce__83f3ee2__add_gauss`
 - Pre-JIT uses demacrofy to parse kernel names back to encodings

-**Quote:** "The prejit and the jit look very similar all the way through the code, just the prejit are already compiled and built into lib graph laws, and the jit ones are not."
+**Quote:** "The prejit and the jit look very similar all the way through the code, just the prejit are already compiled and built into the compiled GraphBLAS library, and the jit ones are not."
 [01:40:20]

 **Timestamp:** [01:35:00] - [01:42:00]